Dense nuclear Fr\'echet ideals in $C^\star$-algebras: Construction of Dense Nuclear Ideals for -Algebras

 since each $\theta(\varphi)(z)$ is a diagonal matrix.
 So $\theta$ is isometric in all the norms.
-Since a subspace of a nuclear Fr\'echet space is nuclear [Pietsch, 1972], Proposition 5.1.5, or [Treves, 1967], Proposition 50.1 (50.3), ${\cal S}^\infty_\tau (Y)$ is nuclear.
+Since a subspace of a nuclear Fr\'echet space, with inherited topology, is nuclear [Pietsch, 1972], Proposition 5.1.5, or [Treves, 1967], Proposition 50.1 (50.3), ${\cal S}^\infty_{\underline \tau} (Y_D)$ is nuclear.